ming99999/MACT/README.md

 `code/agent.py`: script containing classes and functions for controlling agent behaviours.

-`code/llm.py`: script for LLM calling.
+`code/llm.py`: script for LLMs calling.

-`code/tot.py`: script containing functions and prompts for using llm as evaluators to select best actions.
+`code/tot.py`: script containing functions and prompts for using LLM to select best actions.

-`code/utils.py`: scripts containing helpful functions for running experiments.
+`code/utils.py`: script containing helpful functions for running experiments.

 `code/prompts_table.py`: prompts used in our experiments.